 “The Campaign continues to be a critical component and resource to the Chief Turnaround Office.
 As we all continue to appreciate the multifaceted challenges and barriers facing our kids, the Campaign provides the opportunity to learn from, share with, and support each other.
 I believe this sort of collective impact offers the best chance of enhancing the lives and educational experiences of kids throughout Georgia.”

-Eric Smith, Chief Turnaround Officer
+Eric Thomas, Chief Turnaround Officer

 The Georgia Department of Education (GaDOE) has adopted the Get Georgia Reading Campaign’s four-pillar framework for connecting the state’s districts and communities with resources and high-quality instruction.
 Schools, communities, and families can come together to meet their mission: “Educating Georgia’s future by graduating students who are ready to learn, ready to live, and ready to lead.”